intentionet/netconan/README.rst

                             List of comma separated IP prefixes to preserve.
                             Specified prefixes are preserved, but the host bits within those prefixes are still anonymized.
-To preserve the entire network block, use --preserve- addresses instead
+To preserve prefixes and host bits in specified blocks, use --preserve-addresses instead
       --preserve-addresses PRESERVE_ADDRESSES
-                            List of comma separated IP addresses or networks to preserve
+                            List of comma separated IP addresses or networks to preserve.
+Prefixes and host bits within those networks are preserved.
+To preserve just prefixes and anonymize host bits, use --preserve-prefixes
       --preserve-private-addresses
-                            Preserve private-use IP addresses (skip anonymizing
+                            Preserve private-use IP addresses.
+Prefixes and host bits within the private-use IP networks are preserved.
-                            addresses in 192.168.0.0/16, 172.16.0.0/12, and
+                            To preserve specific addresses or networks, use --preserve-addresses instead.
+To preserve just
-                            10.0.0.0/8)
+                            prefixes and anonymize host bits, use --preserve- prefixes